sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ### Cons

 * Webcam appears not to work correctly.
-This is my biggest issue righ now.
+This is my biggest issue right now.
 * No function key to switch off the display
 * There is a slight very quiet ticking/pulsing noise but this can only be heard in complete silence
 * Would have like more USB-C ports instead or the older rectangular USB ports